Gravel on top of french drain

 Even the most beautiful, well-maintained lawn and landscape can fail due to water drainage issues.
-Installing a french drain is a common, effective way to remedy water problems, such as, soggy spots in your yard and garden beds, foundation damage, water in your basement, or crawl spaces.
+Installing a french drain is an effective way to fix water problems like soggy yards, foundation damage, and wet basements or crawl spaces.

 Gravel is a key element in the installation of a french drain.
 What size gravel for a french drain?
 That can be tricky: Choose a gravel that’s too big and water will not drain, while a gravel that’s too small will be ineffectual at moving away standing water.

-Read on to learn more about how french drains work and what size gravel keeps the drain in perfect working condition.
+Read on to learn more about how french drains work and which gravel size works best.

 What is a french drain?

 French drains weren’t invented in the country of the same name, but rather by a man named Henry French, a farmer who lived in Massachusetts in the mid 1850s.
-His idea for removing water?
-Carve a path underground that helps move water to an acceptable place, like a storm drain, driveway, or other water collection system.
+His idea for removing water?french drain with topsoil and dirt Carve a path underground that helps move water to a proper drainage area.

 Once the trench is carved, a perforated pipe filled with gravel is set into the channel and then covered with a permeable fabric to keep debris out.
 This system allows water to soak through the soil and into the pipe where it then flows, unobstructed, through the gravel to its desired emptying out point.